 - Large wind-driven "rotators" work well, as do bird "spiders."
 They're easy to put on the hard top, bow, or back deck, and easy to take off and stow when it's time to use the boat.

 - A large feather duster (preferably ostrich) stuck in a box on the deck allegedly worked for one reader.

 - Got trouble with birds of the webbed feet variety?
 Hot sauce diluted in water on the final washdown where your unwanted guests like to walk is said to keep them off the boat.
 No word on whether it'll repel the visitors you want onboard, too.

 Rodents: That Which We Shall Not Mention

 If you're unlucky enough to encounter rats and mice aboard the small space of your boat, you'll need to outwit the wiliest of creatures with a plan.
-Apart from being hugely unpleasant, they can become costly — chewing plastic fittings and wiring, and also hoses to thru-hulls, which have been known to sink boats.
-Here are some do-it-yourself ideas:
+Apart from being hugely unpleasant, they can become costly — chewing plastic fittings and wiring, which has been known to sink boats.

 - Prevention is better than cure.
-Store food in glass jars and regularly dispose of garbage.
+Store food in glass jars, and regularly dispose of garbage.

 - Rats are nocturnal and like it quiet and dark, so leave a bright light on and maybe the radio, if you can.

 - There are ultrasonic mice- and rat-repellent devices available that don't use much battery power.
 You won't be able to hear them, but they might drive your dog crazy.